dajoni/spring-playground/README.md

 # Spring Playground
-A testing project for me having fun :)
+A testing project for me having fun with Spring, Kafka and Graphs :)

 ## Technologies tested